Smoking a turkey for Thanksgiving is a long-standing tradition in my family! And, it’s easier and quicker than you would think!

 Preparing the Turkey: Dry Brine vs. Wet Brine

-We do two things to ensure a juicy and flavorful bird.
-My favorite tip is rubbing softened butter under the breast skin before cooking it.
-But, we also advocate to dry brine the turkey for a short amount of time, typically an hour.
+We do two extra things to ensure a juicy and flavorful bird.
+First, and most important, we rub softened butter under the breast skin before cooking it.
+In addition, we also dry brine the turkey for a short amount of time, typically an hour.
 This helps to keep the skin nice and crispy, and very tasty.

 Preparing your Smoker for the Turkey